 The Sony Alpha A9 has quite a job on its hands.
-While the loves of Fujifilm’s X-T2 and Sony’s personal Alpha A7R II have got tempted some benefits, particularly studio and landscape photographers, to trade-in their DSLR kit, it’s been a harder challenge to get sports and action photographers to give up their Canon and Nikon gear.
+While the loves of Fujifilm’s X-T2 and Sony’s personal Alpha A7R II have got tempted some benefits, mainly studio and landscape photographers, to trade-in their DSLR kit, it’s been a harder challenge to get sports and action photographers to give up their Canon and Nikon gear.

 Until now.
 The new Alpha A9 from Sony offers those two swiftness merchants of the camera world firmly in its sights.
 So will it fall at the 1st hurdle, or can it give its rivals a run for their money?

-The stacked design means the integrated DRAM memory modules, a high-speed processing circuit and the BIONZ X image processing engine are all lined up behind the image sensor.
+The stacked design means the integrated DRAM memory modules, a high-speed processing circuit, and the BIONZ X image processing engine are all lined up behind the image sensor.

 This design has allowed Sony to push the data through the sensor, not around it, resulting in a sensor that reads data 20 times faster than would otherwise be possible, enabling the Alpha A9 to shoot at a blistering 20fps for 241 raw files or 362 JPEG images.